Biblio.com: Technology and Web Services

 As part of its core product, Biblio provides inventory management tools for its booksellers in a feature suite known as BiblioDirect.
 Sellers can maintain their inventory and catalogue information, as well as route their inventory to other digital book marketplaces.

 Biblio provides e-commerce and web services for several professional bookselling associations, starting with a 2009 partnership with the ABAA in conjunction with Bibliopolis, where Biblio built a white-label marketplace for ABAA member inventory.
 Biblio has also designed, managed, and hosted websites for the IOBA, ABA, ILAB, and ANZAAB associations.
 The IOBA partnership ended in 2022.

 Biblio's Auction and Book Sales Archive

 In early 2024, Biblio, in collaboration with the ABAA, secured exclusive rights to the American Book Prices Current (ABPC) database, which consisted of over 50 years of detailed book auction records.
-Biblio then created the Auction and Books Sales Archive, which is a combination of the historic ABPC auction records and Biblio's own historic sales data.
+Biblio then created the Auction and Books Sales Archive, which is a combination of the historical ABPC auction records and Biblio's own historic sales data.
 The Auction and Book Sales Archive has an expected launch of June 2024.